rikfaith/CarrierIR/README.md

 USB adapter.
 While I made progress on decoding the protocol, I never could play it back in a format to which the wall unit would respond.
-This was made more complicated by lircd getting in the way of things, especially the determination that a second header needed to be send between the two sets of codes.
+This was made more complicated by lircd getting in the way of things, especially the determination that a second header needed to be sent between the two sets of codes.
 Linux now support /dev/lirc0 without the use of lircd and has tools that have a more direct interface with the device, such as ir-ctl.